C2SM/extpar/docs/user_manual/user_manual_06_namelist_input.md

-# Namelist Input for Extpar {#namelist_input_for_extpar}
+# Namelist Input for EXTPAR {#namelist_input_for_extpar}

-Extpar uses 3 types of namelists in order to determine in which way data is processed.
+EXTPAR uses 3 types of namelists in order to determine in which way data is processed.

 - Fortran namelists (INPUT_)
 - Python dictionaries (input_in namelist.py)